EBISPOT/ICBO2017/README.md

  * Install Solr
  * Index some example data
  * Use an example web application to search this data
- * Go through the SPOT ontology tools in order to annotate the example data
+ * Go through the SPOT ontology tools in order to annotate the data with ontology class id's
    * Zooma - a tool for automatic data annotation: www.ebi.ac.uk/spot/zooma
    * OLS - the Ontology Lookup Service: www.ebi.ac.uk/ols
    * OxO - the Ontology Xref Service: www.ebi.ac.uk/spot/oxo
    * Webulous - a tool for guided ontology development: www.ebi.ac.uk/efo/webulous
- * Install BioSolr - ontology expansion plugin for Solr, to exploit the annotated example data
+ * Install BioSolr - ontology expansion plugin for Solr, to exploit the annotated data
  * Configure BioSolr
  * Perform ontology-powered searches